File

 Default Governance Roles*

-Select the appropriate users or teams for each governance role from the dropdown list.
-All users and teams configured in OvalEdge Security are displayed for selection.
+Select the appropriate users or teams for each governance role from the drop-down list.
+All users configured in the security settings are available for selection.

 Admin Roles